-It's time to begin transplanting plants indoors - before the temperature drops below 40 degrees Fahrenheit at night.
+The best time to begin transplanting plants indoors is before the temperature drops below 40 degrees Fahrenheit at night.
 Even sooner for tropicals.

 Chances are your geranium picked up a few buggy neighbors that you don't want to turn loose in your house.

-Before transplanting plants indoors, de-bug them by covering the soil with a plastic garbage bag.
+Before transplanting plants indoors is the best time to de-bug them.
+To do this cover the soil with a plastic garbage bag.
 Wash the leaves with soapy water and rinse.
 This will kill most pests.

-Now that it's squeaky clean, it's time to concentrate on the soil.
+Now that the plant's squeaky clean, it's time to transplant.
+Concentrate on the soil.
 I like to repot mine when moving them back inside.
 Not only does this remove any burrowing insects but it also gives it a nice, fresh soil to winter in.

 As it becomes accustomed to the dimmer light, you can move it to darker areas.
 Don't be surprised if it yellows a bit and drops a few leaves at first.
 But if it continues dropping leaves, try to find a sunnier spot.

 Remember that the plants won't need watering as frequently indoors.
 Poke your finger down into the soil and only water when dry.
 Cut back on fertilizer, too.

 I fertilize mine only every other month with a very diluted solution.
 Some people don't fertilize during the winter at all.